-I spent the early part of my career in archaeological research before returning to school for an M.A. in History and a Certificate in Museum Studies.
-Along the way, I added more intensive training in American material culture and museum collections management practices as well as a crash course in exhibition planning and coordination.
-Now, I am excited to take on new challenges towards interpretive and comprehensive museum planning.
+I spent the early part of my career in 18th- and 19th-century American historical archaeology, and the last few years researching material culture and personal stories of the time period leading up to, during, and following the Holocaust and World War II.
+Along the way, I added an M.A. in History and a Certificate in Museum Studies, more intensive training in American material culture and museum collections management practices, as well as a crash course in exhibition planning and coordination.
+I also added work in digital course development and content management to the mix.
+Now, I am excited to take on new challenges in the museum field.
 I value working as a contributing member of a project team and believe that the best results emerge from a work environment that has interrelated and multi-disciplinary perspectives.

-United States Holocaust Memorial Museum (contracted through Corestaff Services), Washington, D.C. / July 2018 – present
+United States Holocaust Memorial Museum (contracted through Corestaff Services), Washington, D.C. / July 2018 – September 2021

 The work we do as object catalogers is much more than recording object information in the database.
 We integrate information about the objects with the personal narratives of Holocaust survivors, contextualizing them with historical events.
 The tangibility of the object provides a relatable entry point to learn about the owner’s story, fulfilling the Museum’s mission of “preserving the memory of those who suffered.”
 Accomplishing this means that my work is multi-faceted.
 I create catalog records that include detailed physical descriptions and object histories, which are published to the museum’s public-facing, digital collections information search.
 I also conduct in-depth historical, biographical, and material culture research, and write biographies for individuals associated with each object.
 The catalog records I produce are then used by museum staff for research, presentations, programming, and public outreach.